-Albert Pulitzer has sent a communiation to the New York Herald saying that the mission of the newspaper he is about to start will be to slay the sensational headline.
+Albert Pulltzer has sent a communiation to the New York Herald saying that the mission of the newspaper he is about to start will be to slay the sensa. tional headline.
 He says that papers whose pages are smeared with glaring headlines are an insult to American intelligence.
-Has Joseph Pulitzer any answer to make to this?
+Has Joseph Pulitzer any

 OPENING A FOUNTAIN PEN.

 National Magazine for May.

-If your fountain pen is stuck so cannot unscrew it, wrap a small rubber band tightly around the nozzle or pen part.
-This will give you a grip on the part. part.
+National Magazine for May.
+If your fountain pen is stuck so you cannot unscrew it, wrap a small rubber band tightly around the nozzle or pen part.
 This will give you a grip on the pen that will nearly always fetch it.
-If you cannot get it to come off by using the rubber, try putting a little pow-dered rosin on the fingers.
-I have nev-er known the rosin to fail; but it is rough for the hand.
-Rosin on the hand will always fetch a tight watch-case or other smooth screw-fold, artior any other smooth, screw-joint arti-
+If you cannot get i' to come off by using the rubber, try putting a little powdered rosin on the fingers.
+I have nev-er known the rosin to fail; but it is ough for the hand.
+Rosin on the hand will always fetch a tight watch-case will or any other smooth, screw-joint arti-